 You plaid suit looks more stylish when it’s paired with the polo t-shirt.
 Wear the suit few shades darker than your polo or vice versa.
 You can match the color of your polo with suede loafers.

 If you are a fan of checks and just can’t help it then up the game with a checkered three-piece suit.
-The added waistcoat not just adds more formal look but also makes the total apparel more appealing.
 Add the shiny oxfords in the mix and you are ready to rock the checks.

 The different patterns of the suit fabric give a break from the traditional plain suits.
 One must never undermine the pattern of a suit fabric.
 You will learn that it’s quite difficult to select the perfect fabric pattern for you.
 Also, the patterns are believed to be less formal.
 So, except for the pinstripe, better keep the pattern suits for semi-formal and casual occasions.
-Here are some outfits that will really leave a positive impression.
 While the suits are the best arsenals that men can have, wearing a suit is not everyone’s cup of tea.
 Make sure that you don’t just simply wear a suit but own it.